I was talking to him over the phone.

 Then one day, my brother revealed that that guy changed his life for good.
 He’s not in India any longer.
 He’s serving in the British army.

 Can you believe that?

 I mean, a boy who couldn’t utter a word in English, now serves in the British army?

 How did he do that?

-Life Doesn’t End At English
+Life Doesn’t End At a Language

 In the End

 Initially, your pronunciation shall be a little shaky, your speech would sound raw, but with practice, things will improve.
-So don’t worry about that phoney accent so much.
+Just take care of one thing only: Are you speaking enough?

-ESL.About.com: For improving general English
+ESL.About.com: For general English